 Fear Not The Online Interview

-Dear Lola*Cat - I have been asked to interview on Skype for the first time, please tell me you have some tips for making a good impression on video.
+Dear Lola*Cat - I have been asked to interview on Zoom for the first time, please tell me you have some tips for making a good impression on video.
 Cameras make me nervous and I don't want to look like a dork talking into the screen.

 Thanks for your help. ~Linus